 Day 33 – 30th April (Namche):

 Reached Namche after trekking for 7 hours at a good pace today.
 The route is completely empty – no trekkers or climbers to be seen anywhere and villages are virtually deserted with some minor damage evident along the route.
 Due to congestion, reaching Lukla airbase and from there, Kathmandu, is not viable for a few days so they will set up camp and discuss their options.
-Listen to Paul discussing the events of the past week on Matt Cooper’s show on Today FM:
+I discussing the events of the past week on Matt Cooper’s show on Today FM today.

 Day 32 – 29th April (Pheriche):